-The Companies Act, Chapter 50 of Singapore (the "Companies Act") contains general corporate legislation including provisions relating to the incorporation, management, administration and winding up of companies.
+Chapter 50 of the Singapore Companies Act (Companies Act) contains general corporate legislation including provisions relating to the incorporation, management, administration and winding up of companies.
 Issues relevant to acquisitions such as the fiduciary duties of directors, as well as the procedural requirements for the transfer of shares in a Singapore company and for the disposal of a company's business which may arise as part of an acquisition, are covered under the Companies Act.